 Mention Stephanie Alexander OAM, and your first thought is good food, great recipes and divine recipe books.
 Well, how about combining that with: children, schools, gardens, cooking, passion, teaching, learning and sharing?
 Mix it all around and out comes the Stephanie Alexander Kitchen Garden Foundation, a wonderful organisation led by a team of passionate, dedicated people committed to teaching children to grow and learn through gardening and cooking.

 Stephanie Alexander Kitchen Garden Foundation

-The foundation was established by Stephanie in 2004, after a successful Stephanie Alexander Gardening Program at Collingwood College, Victoria in 2001.
+The foundation was established in 2004, after a successful Stephanie Alexander Gardening Program at Collingwood College, Victoria in 2001.
 Now here we are in 2012, and the foundation is still growing in strength, and spreading its joy of gardening and cooking across Australia.
 There are currently over 267 schools involved (of which 12 are Tasmanian) with a future goal of 400 schools by 2015.

 Recently I had the pleasure of joining Stephanie Alexander and Ben Taylor, both from the Kitchen Garden Foundation, and over 45 fellow Tasmanians on an uplifting tour of three Tasmanian schools, all proud to be part of this amazing program.

 Moonah Primary School

 Our journey began at Moonah Primary School, which established a garden program in the first round of funding.
 There have been four rounds of funding to date, so by now it’s a well established garden.
 Walking across the school yard, we were met by a delightful group of children who simply shine with pride for their garden.
 They tend the garden beds under supervision from Tino Carnevale (Gardening Australia) and you sense a strong, enthusiastic vibe.

 The most amazing kitchen facilities, custom-designed with six modern work stations, are located at the side of the garden.
 The kitchen is the hub of the cooking program within the foundation’s mission.
 I found myself drawn to the jars of conserves and pickles, looking beautiful displayed on the modern shelves.
 There were all labeled and ready for sale, a great source of fundraising within the school and at the Taste of Moonah, with funds going back into the garden and cooking.